GamerMCB/GamerMCB/README.md

-- 👋 Hey there, I’m GamerMCB (aka MGamer_GGs), my code skills are non-existent, but I'm great at f*cking around until eveything works out!

-- 📫 How to reach me:
+- 🍯 Hey there, Gamer.
+I'm a beginner Minrcraft Data Pack develoepr, that's all I have to say!

-  Discord username: mgamer_ggs
+- 📬 Discord username: mgamer_ggs

-- 😄 Pronouns: He/him
+- 🎈 Pronouns: He/him